RileyChampion/LIVEStreams/README.md

 # LIVEStreams
-Google Extension using Twitch API to show live streamers that are streaming
+Google Extension using Twitch API to Twitch streamers that are currently live!